duangle/scopes/doc/dataformat.rst

 Mixing Modes
 ^^^^^^^^^^^^

-Naked lists can contain coated lists, and coated lists can contain naked lists::
+Naked lists can contain braced lists, and braced lists can contain naked lists::

     # compute the value of (1 + 2 + (3 * 4)) and print the result